Evidence of Energy Injection in the Short and Distant GRB 250221A in a High Density Environment

 \section{Introduction}

-Gamma-ray bursts (GRBs) are the most luminous electromagnetic phenomena observed in the universe \citep{Atteia2017} and are powered by ultra-relativistic jets, with an overall duration dichotomy that is usually associated to two different types of progenitors \citep{Kouveliotou1993}.
+Gamma-ray bursts (GRBs) are the most luminous electromagnetic phenomena observed in the universe \citep{Atteia2017} and are powered by ultra-relativistic jets, with an overall duration dichotomy \citep{Kouveliotou1993} that is usually associated to two different types of progenitors.
 Short GRBs (SGRBs) have durations $T_{90}$\footnote{The duration over which the central 90\% of the photons from the GRB are detected.} $\lesssim 2$~seconds and a relatively hard spectrum, characterized through the hardness ratio (HR\footnote{The energy or fluence contained within one band compared to another, where SGRBs usually emit more high-energy radiation than LGRBs.}), and are believed to result from the merger of compact binary systems with at least one neutron star (NS) involved \citep[see, e.g.,][]{Paczynski1986,Paczynski1991,Lee2007,Berger2014,Abbott2017}.
 On the other hand, long GRBs (LGRBs) are thought to be the result of the core-collapse of a Wolf-Rayet star (with a stripped H and He envelope) whose mass exceeds about $10 M_{\odot}$ and are associated with type Ic supernovae (SNe) \citep[see, e.g.,][]{Woosley1993,MacFadyen1999ApJ,Hjorth2012}.

-However, this duration-based classification has important limitations, which can be seen in several cases, including: hybrid events such as the long GRB\,211211A ($T_{90}=51.37 \pm 0.80$s) \citep{Troja2022,Yang2022,Rastinejad2022} and GRB\,230307A ($T_{90}\sim35$s) \citep{Yang2024,Levan2024}, but with an identified kilonovae (KNe) signature; the short-duration GRB\,200826A ($T_{90}=1.4\pm0.13$s) linked to the collapse of a massive star \citep{Ahumada2021}; and unusual events such as GRB\,210704A possibly produced by the coalescence between a neutron star and a white dwarf \citep{Becerra2023}.
+However, this duration-based classification has important limitations, which can be seen in several cases, including: hybrid events such as the long GRB\,211211A ($T_{90}=51.37 \pm 0.80$s) \citep{Troja2022,Yang2022,Rastinejad2022} and GRB\,230307A ($T_{90}\sim35$s) \citep{Yang2024,Levan2024}, but with an identified kilonovae (KNe) signature; the short-duration GRB\,200826A ($T_{90}=1.4\pm0.13$s) linked to the collapse of a massive star \citep{Ahumada2021}; and unusual events such as GRB\,210704A likely produced by the coalescence between a neutron star and a white dwarf \citep{Becerra2023}, combining properties exhibited by collapsar and merger-driven bursts.
 This motivates the use of additional diagnostics, in particular the properties of the afterglow and host environment, to distinguish between progenitors.